TODAY’S READING FROM THE OLD TESTAMENT- Jonah 1:1-4-11;

 Uzbekistan is in the top twenty most persecuted nations in the world.
 Approximately 84% claim Islam, while less than 1% are Christian.
 Of the sixty-one people groups, thirty-four remain unreached by the Gospel.
 Fear of the instability created by fundamentalism and terrorism has led to the limiting of religious practices in support of a moderate form of Islam.
 Yet fundamentalist sects and those who seek to establish Islamic law have still formed.
 All churches, regardless of denomination, must be registered with the government.
 There are approximately 25,000 Christians in dozens of unregistered churches facing persecution, arrest, and torture from targeted attacks by government-controlled media and police.
 Despite increasing scrutiny and harassment, the Church continues to grow, mainly in urban areas, where about one-third of Uzbeks reside.

 PRAYER: Merciful God and Savior, we celebrate Your mercy.
 Thank You for Your plan of salvation.
-You have appointed a way for our sin to be put away.
-You have death’s sting and swallowed it up in victory.
-We thank You for every provision of Your grace, the special grace of our redemption through Jesus paying our ransom, and the common grace of You providing our daily bread and our needed shade and safety.
+You have appointed a way for our sin to be forgiven.
+You have removed death’s sting and swallowed up the grave in victory.
+We thank You for every provision of Your grace– the special grace of our redemption through Jesus paying our ransom, and the common grace of You providing our daily bread and our needed shade and safety.
 For You have given us in Christ Jesus all that we need.
-In Him, we have received Your commanded blessing of ‘life forevermore’.
+In Him we have received Your commanded blessing of ‘life forevermore’.
 We join with the symphonic praises of heaven to sing the song with new appreciation- Worthy is the Lamb.
 May Your Name be honored this day in every aspect of our lives.
 In Jesus’ Name.
 Amen.